DTEAM-1/cygnus-blue-flames/readme.md

 ![splash](https://raw.githubusercontent.com/FollyMaddy/media/main/animated_gif/themes/cygnus-blue-flames.gif)

 ## EmulationStation Theme: Cygnus - Blue Flames
-Cygnus is a clean theme that displays large preview images, videos, marquees,  all title-oriented metadata and some useful user-oriented metadata.
+Cygnus Blue Flames is a clean theme that displays large preview images, videos, marquees,  all title-oriented metadata and some useful user-oriented metadata.

-**NOTE: Cygnus uses cutting edge features.
+**NOTE: Cygnus Blue Flames uses cutting edge features.
 You will need the latest official emulaionstation for the video, marquee, and carousel features to work correctly.
 Update from the RetroPie setup menu, manage packages, core, emulationstation.
 It doesn't work with OMXplayer**

 ### Installing Cygnus - Blue Flames